NeoPrint3D/Neo-Letter/README.md

 # Neo-Letter

-Neo Letter is a multiplayer
+Neo Letter is a multiplayer wordle game with the upmost care for design and user experience.
+Neo Letter is built in a way where theoretically unlimited number of people can play in a single room.

 [![Deploy to Firebase Hosting on merge](https://github.com/NeoPrint3D/Neo-Letter/actions/workflows/firebase.yml/badge.svg?branch=master)](https://github.com/NeoPrint3D/Neo-Letter/actions/workflows/firebase.yml)

 ## How to contribute